 I’m a current non-degree student at Harvard GSAS, but I would like to extend my stay, is that possible?

 Possibly.
 While the program is intended for a short period of study, you may reapply in order to extend your program.
 Reapplications are considered on a case-by-case basis.
 You will need to create new application account and submit a new application.
 When reapplying, you will not need to submit new supporting materials, however, you may wish to update your statement or add transcripts.

 Are visiting fellows offered office space in their affiliated department or desk space in the library?

 In general, office space is extremely limited, with only a few departments providing offices to visiting fellows.
-However, you may request a study carrel at Widener Library by submitting a Widener Carrel Request Form.
+However, you may request a study carrel at Widener Library.
 Carrels are free of charge and are assigned on a yearly basis.

 Are visiting fellows offered laboratory space?